ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 ## What is a cluster?

-A cluster can be thought of as a group of computers which work together to allow you to log onto one computer (**head node**) and use resources to perform memory intensive functions from other connected computers.
+A cluster can be thought of as a group of computers which work together to allow you to perform memory intensive functions.
+Clusters are accessed by logging onto one computer (**head node**) and resources (other computers) are acquired by asking for resources from job schedulers.

 <center><img src="https://i.imgur.com/2nl5zzP.png" width="80%"></a></center>